 “There are loads of guys that come through school and don’t quite make the New Zealand franchises,” said 25-year-old Grigg, who qualifies due to a Scottish grandfather.
-“I know it’s always good when you have the Scottish born-and-bred coming through, but there are lots of people back home that would be keen to come over and give it a shot as well.”
+“I know it’s always good when you have the Scottish born-and-bred coming through, but there are lots of people back home [New Zealand] that would be keen to come over and give it a shot as well.”
 Such cases are like undulating ripples from the epicentre of colonialism, the very human results of British expansion around the globe.
 The economic power in Europe is still able to exert its force to boost the quality of their test rugby teams even if it damages the cultural identity of the domestic and grassroots game.
 And whilst there is a worrying trend, most prominently from the Polynesian islands, of players being tempted by the wealth of Europe to the detriment of their national teams, it is Kiwi players who are seemingly most valued – without, somewhat incredibly, denting the All Blacks’ ability in the test arena.

 New Zealanders often exhibit a consistent grasp of the kind of consummate skills sometimes lacking in professional players from elsewhere, borne from a competitive, constructive environment that hones deft handling skills in 20 stone props and brave, technical tackling in diminutive play-making full-backs alike.
 Parkes and Aki are two such players – well-rounded and able and, whilst not quite good enough to represent the All Blacks, both add something to Wales and Ireland respectively.